 Most will know Harry Styles as the singing superstar (formerly of pop group One Direction, now solo), but he has been scratching his actor itch over the last couple of years.
 He made his acting debut in Christopher Nolan’s Dunkirk and, like Pugh, has joined the MCU, appearing in an Eternals post-credits scene as Eros.
 He has another 2022 movie coming outside of Don’t Worry Darling called My Policeman.

 While Pugh and Styles headline Don’t Worry Darling, the rest of the cast is incredibly impressive as well.
-Chris Pine (All the Old Knives, Star Trek) is set to play Frank, who from clips seems to be the man behind this mysterious utopia.
+Chris Pine (All the Old Knives, Star Trek) is set to play Victory Project CEO, Frank.
 There’s also Gemma Chan (Eternals) as Shelley, Nick Kroll (Big Mouth) as Bill, Timothy Simmons (Veep) as Dean, Kiki Layne (The Old Guard) as Margaret, Douglas Smith (Clarice) as John and Olivia Wilde, pulling double duty in front of and behind the camera, as Mary.

 Don’t Worry Darling trailer